• Skip to primary navigation

 Code Explanation:

-• Motor pin defines the Arduino pin that connects to the MOSFET gate.
+• Motor pin is Arduino pin connected to MOSFET gate.

-• Potentiometer pin defines the Arduino analog pin that connects to the potentiometer.
+• Potentiometer pin is Arduino analog pin connected to potentiometer.

 Circuit Working: